yannikyo/Imagine-Android/README.md

 # Imagine-Android
 The Android-App with all its flaws and defects!

 Currently, the iOS version is the prototype of the Imagine Network.
 I made the Android version for friends, family and a helping student group, because over 60/70% of Germans use Android, not iOS.
 Therefore it only provides the basic features, like an endless feed, sign-up/log-in and posting different media objects.
 With so many Android developers around, I hope we will get the App to the standard of the iOS prototype in no time!
+You can get a look at the current App here: https://play.google.com/store/apps/details?id=com.justimagine.imagine

 # The Network:
 Imagine tries to be a social and entertaining place.
 A lot of open source and decentralized networks have tried it, so will we.
 We do not only focus on the serious parts, but try to find a responsible and fun way to get a new network.